Mount Clear, Victoria

 vehicles per day passing through Mount Clear and expected to increase by almost 50% over the next three decades.
-The main form of public transport is a bus service which runs along the Midland Highway between Buninyong and northern Ballarat at a frequency of approximately 30 minutes.
+The main form of public transport is a choice of 2 bus routes that run along either Geelong Road and Main Road, or Geelong Road and Whitehorse Road between Buninyong and the Ballarat terminus at a frequency of approximately 30 minutes.

 The suburb has several educational institutions catering for all age levels, including two high schools, Mount Clear College and Damascus College, two primary schools, Mount Clear Primary School and Emmaus Catholic Primary School, and a community kindergarten.